ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab09_new.md

 Then use `git clone` to clone this into your `~/github` directory.

-In the repo, you will see that there are three files, world_population.csv, imdb.csv, and farmers_markets.csv.
+In the repo, you will see that there are three files, world_population.csv and imdb.csv.
 They are used in this lab for data analysis.

 # Step 2: start ipython and get into the pylab mode
 Run commands in terminal